 At the end of the street, we found the cows that guard the perimeter of the Sri Mariamman Temple and its impressive entrance tower.

-I don’t know how objective I am when talking about this temple.
-It enchanted us.
-Until then, in all temples that we had visited in Singapore, we felt like just visitors.
-In the Sri Mariamman temple, we beamed down.
+I don’t know how objective I am when talking about this temple, but it enchanted us.
+Until then, in all the temples that we had visited in Singapore, we felt like we were just visitors.
+The Sri Mariamman temple transported us.
 From the splendid doorway, we could hear songs that gave us goosebumps.
-It was easy to imagine yourself in any place of worship of India since there were no tourists, or at least they were not the majority.
-However, it is probably part of my selective memory because the Sri Mariamman Temple is the most visited Hindu temple in Singapore and it does not surprise me.
+It was easy to imagine yourself in any place of worship of India, since there were no tourists, or at least they were not the majority.
+However, it was probably part of my selective memory because the Sri Mariamman Temple is the most visited Hindu temple in Singapore, and it does not surprise me.

 Seeing the colorful figures of the gopuram with the voices of worship in the background is something you have to experience.

-Once we took off our shoes we entered the temple and a man told me to take a cloth to cover my shoulders.
-I recommend the girls to wear long and loose pants.
-They are cool and unlike short or miniskirts you will not have a problem to enter the temples.
+Once we took off our shoes, we entered the temple and a man told me to take a cloth to cover my shoulders.
+I recommend girls to wear long and loose pants.
+They stay cool, and unlike shorts or miniskirts, you will not have a problem entering the temples.

-WHAT TO DO TO EAT FREE at Sri Mariamman Temple
+HOW TO EAT FOR FREE at Sri Mariamman Temple

-While the majority participated in the songs or accompanied them with percussion instruments in the central part, to the left a queue began to form, ending in three tables with huge trays full of aromatic Indian food.
-It was about 1:00 pm on a Sunday and if you have the opportunity to go to Singapore and visit the Sri Mariamman Temple I recommend you to go there on that time and that day of the week.
+While the majority participated in the songs or accompanied them with percussion instruments in the central part, to the left is a queue that ends in three tables with huge trays full of aromatic Indian food.
+It was about 1:00 pm on a Sunday, so if you have the opportunity to go to Singapore and visit the Sri Mariamman Temple, I recommend you to go at that time and day of the week.
 If you are lucky, they will invite you to eat with them.

 After waiting to reach the end of the queue, they gave us a tasty dish with a nice smile.
-Of course, it was a vegetarian dish, although we only were able to distinguish the rice, the beans and a paste that I bet that was made with pumpkin.
-To drink they offered us coffee with milk.
-And nothing else, no napkins, no silverware, not even a glass of water to soften the spicy dish.
+It was a vegetarian dish, although we only were able to distinguish the rice, beans and a paste that I bet that was made with pumpkin.
+They offered us coffee with milk to drink and nothing else – no napkins, no silverware, not even a glass of water to soften the spicy dish.

 I had never tasted anything so spicy in my life.
 Also, the hot coffee only made the situation worse.
-However we could not be more excited.
+Nonetheless, we could not be more excited.

-Eating seated on the floor, using only our hands, accompanied by Hindu families who smiled friendly and curious, with the drums and chants in the background is something we will never forget.
+Eating while seated on the floor using only our hands, accompanied by Hindu families who smiled at us amiably and curiously, along with the drums and songs in the background, are things we will never forget.

 The next thing that we went to see was the Jamae Mosque and its blue facade.

-Going in the opposite direction we went to the intersection of the Temple Street and the Smith Street, where there were many Asian food stalls.
-Especially in a pedestrian street parallel to these two.
-We planned to eat here before the indian people invited us to have lunch at the Sri Mariamman Temple.
+Going in the opposite direction, we came to the intersection of Temple Street and Smith Street, where there were many Asian food stalls, including a pedestrian street parallel to these two.
+We had planned to eat here before we were invited to have lunch at the Sri Mariamman Temple.

 BUDDHA TOOH RELIC TEMPLE

 Our next destination was the Buddha Tooth Relic Temple.
-This Buddhist temple is a must on your trip to Singapore in two days.
-We liked it a lot.
+This Buddhist temple is a must on your trip to Singapore for two days.
+We liked it a lot!
 However, I did not have too much time to take photos inside.
-They literally threw me out for not wearing my shoulders covered.
+They literally kicked me out for not having my shoulders covered.

 OTHER THINGS TO SEE IN CHINATOWN

 Two other temples a little further away are the Thian Hock Keng Temple and the Singapore Yu Huang Gong.
-If you go to Singapore two days, you will have enough time to visit them although they are not the most impressive Buddhist temples we saw.
+If you go to Singapore for two days, you will have enough time to visit them, although they were not the most impressive Buddhist temples we have seen.

-To end the tour through Chinatown we passed by the Maxwell Food Center.
-In this market, there are plenty of food stalls.
-We took some fruit juices, watermelon and dragon fruit, which we loved.
+To finish the tour through Chinatown, we went through the Maxwell Food Center.
+There are plenty of food stalls in this market.
+We had some fruit juices, watermelon and dragon fruit, which we loved.

 Chinatown Singapore map